BackyardOGT/MLP-CW2/README.md

 ## Notes

+From meeting with Arushi 02/03

+no existing literature to compare to on onitama focus on making simple agent harder first, then self play rewards

+____

 Tried DQN self play with a 5000 buffer size and it didnt seem to train well but only ran 32,000 timesteps